 Most of the houses in London were made of timber and had overhangs, over the street.
 The wind was blowing and the fire burned for about an hour, seemingly able to be contained with minor damage.
 Constables arrived and they called the Lord Mayor of London.
 Sir Thomas Bludworth quickly appeared and the firefighters tried their best to persuade him to create a firebreak by dismantling adjacent homes.
 Worried about the problems this would raise with landlords, Bludworth refused and actually returned home.
 Thus history was made.

 There really was no fire department at the time but there were procedures to be followed in the event of a fire.
 The public was warned of an emergency by the ringing of the church bells backwards, creating a muffled sound.
 The authorities were to block off the affected street.
 A fire line was supposed to be made from the Thames River to the site, where the brigade could take buckets of water to douse the fire.
-The fire trucks were supposed to come and help.
+The fire engines were supposed to come and help.
 On this September morning, the fire trucks had trouble getting to Pudding Lane and when they did, the flames were too great for them to get close enough to help.
 And the waterwheels by London Bridge were already on fire.
 With the winds, lack of water and the immensity of the flames, the fire was beginning to burn out of control.

 By Sunday afternoon, the King and the Duke of York were taking the royal barge down the Thames to view the damage.
 They were both convinced that houses needed to come down to create a break, especially near the Tower.
 The Tower of London was the storehouse of munitions.
 If the flames reached this powder keg, the result would be a catastrophe.
 The King called in Sir Richard Browne, the former Lord Mayor, former MP for the City and a man with excellent military credentials.
 Charles overruled Bludworth, ordered Browne to pull down buildings and called in troops to help.